Nikon D4 vs D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D4 does not provide wifi capability.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4 and D500 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D4 and the Nikon D500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D4: